P07A/Grandomiser/README.md

-# How to play the synthesiser
+# How to play Grandomiser
 Press presentation mode which is located at the third of the bottom of the left corner.

 # Solution of malfunction